Monitor Deloitte

 Monitor Deloitte is the multinational strategy consulting practice of Deloitte.
-Monitor Deloitte specializes in providing strategy consultation services to the senior management of major organizations and governments.
+It specializes in providing strategy consultation services to the senior management of major organizations and governments.
 It helps its clients address a variety of management areas, including: Strategic Transformation, Growth Strategy, Innovation & Ventures, Business Design & Configuration, and Economics.

-Prior to its acquisition by Deloitte in January 2013, Monitor Deloitte was an American strategy consulting practice known as Monitor Group, which filed for chapter 11 bankruptcy in 2012.
+Monitor Deloitte originated as the American strategy consulting firm Monitor Group.
+Deloitte acquired the firm in 2013 after Monitor Group filed for Chapter 11 bankruptcy the previous year.
 It was founded in 1983, by Michael Porter and five other entrepreneurs with ties to the Harvard Business School.
 The advisory services now offered by Monitor Deloitte are in line with Monitor Group's legacy expertise, but expanded to a broader set of implementation and capabilities design, focused on greater resilience to economic uncertainty.
 From 2005 to 2011, Monitor controversially provided services to Muammar Gaddafi's regime in Libya.

 Currently, Monitor Deloitte operates as a market-facing consulting practice focusing on Strategy & Business Design.
 At the time of its merger with Deloitte, the firm was under the leadership of Bansi Nagji, who had previously served as President of Monitor Group and led its global innovation practice.